Code of Conduct for

 Statement of Purpose

 At Golden Ears Elementary we believe that all students have the right to learn in a safe, caring and respectful environment.
-We also believe that children want to be helpful, that positive behaviors can be learned, and that teaching socially responsible behaviors requires modeling, time, consistency and practice.
+We also believe that children want to be helpful, that positive behaviours can be learned, and that teaching socially responsible behaviours requires modelling, time, consistency and practice.
 Home and school share this responsibility for teaching safety and respect.